vivekaindia/Amazon-Alexa-Skill-Super-Maths/README.md

 2. Go to Jason editor in the left side menu
 3. Copy or import Super Maths.
 Jason
 4. Enable display in the Interface section.
-5. Your frontend is all Set.
+5. Your frontend is all Set